 Improve accessibility for learners with screen readers by adding alternative text to images.
-Keep reading or watch this video to see how easy it is!
+Keep reading to see how easy it is!

 After adding an image to your course, click the Edit link for the image and choose Edit alt tag from the menu that appears.

 Then enter descriptive text in the window that appears and click OK.
 See below for tips on writing good alternative text (alt text).
 To hide an image from screen readers when it’s decorative or doesn't add important context to your course, just add two double quotes ("") to the alternative text to make it null, and screen readers will skip it (don't worry about cover photos, we made it so that screen readers ignore them).

 When you add alt text to an image, Rise displays an

 ALT tag in the corner of the image (in the editor, not the published course) as a visual indicator that alt text exists.
 Click the